unzew/apostles/charter.md

 The Treasurer is responsible for ensuring that all debts incurred by the Apostles are paid in a timely manner, including but not limited to all land/building leases, entertainment expenses, and other sundries.
 The Treasurer will have full access to all financial information concerning the Order.
 It is the responsibility of the office of Treasurer to keep the Speaker, Vice Speaker, and the Council, informed regarding financial matters.
 Not limited to but including financial default, building funds, and additional chapter house funding.
 The Treasurer may transfer money between funds, but at no time shall the Treasurer withdraw the Order's money into hard currency.
 The Treasurer will keep books pertaining to dues owed, and outstanding loans.
 The Treasurer is responsible for reporting members who have remained delinquent in their payments for more than 3 months and recommending punishments up to and including dismissal from the apostles.

-In certain situations it may become necessary to take a vote of "No Confidence" against the Treasurer and remove him or her from the position.
-If this occurs, the Council, Vice Speaker, and Speaker will meet to appoint a new Treasurer or become inactive for a period of 6 months.

 ## V. Council Members

-The Council shall consist of 5-10 seats, which are filled, based on membership numbers and qualified applicants.
+The council shall consist of 5-10 seats, which are filled, based on membership numbers and qualified applicants.
 It shall be considered the governing body of the Order.
 At least 5 Council seats must be filled at all times.

-No officer of the Order may sit on the Council while they hold office.
-The vacating council member may recommend their replacement for the Council but such replacement must be approved by a majority of remaining council members.
+No officer of the Order may sit on the council while they hold office.
+The vacating council member may recommend their replacement for the council but such replacement must be approved by a majority of remaining council members.
 Otherwise a qualified applicant may be chosen and voted on by remaining council members.

-Any Council member voted into office will immediately vacate his or her seat, with the option of being able to recommend his or her replacement.
+Any council member voted into office will immediately vacate his or her seat, with the option of being able to recommend his or her replacement.

-In the event that a council member has missed 4 consecutive council meetings, without written consent from the Officers, the remaining council members may choose to vote that seat vacant, and vote in a replacement member.
+In the event that a council member has missed 4 consecutive council meetings, without written consent from the officers, the remaining council members may choose to vote that seat vacant, and vote in a replacement member.

 It is the responsibility of the council to allow the Speaker, Vice Speaker, and Treasurer to submit reports and motions to the council regarding official Apostle business.

-Counselors will have the authority and responsibility of voting in the Officers of the Order.
-The Council will have the authority and responsibility of voting in new members or voting out existing members.
+Council members will have the authority and responsibility of voting in the officers of the Order.
+The council will have the authority and responsibility of voting in new members or voting out existing members.

-The Council will have the authority to amend the Charter and by-laws with a majority vote.
+The council will have the authority to amend the Charter and by-laws with a majority vote.

-The Council and Officers have the authority to set required monthly tasks and are responsible for the planning and formation of events; the purpose of which is to recruit new members, foster good will, further the goals of the Order, or raise revenue to offset dues.
+The council and officers have the authority to set required monthly tasks and are responsible for the planning and formation of events; the purpose of which is to recruit new members, foster good will, further the goals of the Order, or raise revenue to offset dues.

-The Council will have the authority and responsibility of setting the dues the members are required to pay.
+The council will have the authority and responsibility of setting the dues the members are required to pay.

-In certain situations it may become necessary to take a vote of "No Confidence" against a Counselor and remove him or her from the position.
-If this occurs, the remaining Council and Officers will meet to appoint a new council member.
+In certain situations it may become necessary to take a vote of "No Confidence" against a council member and remove him or her from the position.
+If this occurs, the remaining council and officers will meet to appoint a new council member.

-There are no term limits on the Counselors, a council position is held for life or until the Counselor in question resigns or is voted out of office.
+There are no term limits on the council members, a council position is held for life or until the Counselor in question resigns or is voted out of office.
 In the event a council member cannot be contacted, and has missed four consecutive council meetings, the remaining council may vote that council member's seat vacant, and vote in a replacement member.

 ## VI.
 Council Seat Job Description and duties